hat-open/hat-monitor/docs/monitor.rst

         This simple algorithm provides blessing to all components in associated group that are ready (`ready` flag of `blessing_res` is ``True``).
-        Blessing is revoked only when ready component is turned to not ready.
+        Blessing is revoked only when `ready` flag is set to ``False``.

     * BLESS_ONE

         In each group with this algorithm associated, there can be only one highlander and only one blessed component.
 Only components that are ready (`ready` flag of `blessing_res` is ``True``) are considered as candidates for receiving blessing.
 In case there is no any ready component, this algorithm will not give blessing to any component.

         For determining which component receives the blessing, multiple ordered criteria are applied sequentially until there is only one component left.
 If any of the criteria is satisfied by more than one component, the next criteria is applied.
 Criteria are the following, respectively:

-        1) the lowest `rank`
+            1) the mathematically lowest `rank`
-        2) request `token` set
+            2) request `token` previously set
             3) the lowest blessing `timestamp`
             4) the lowest `mid`

-        Component with mathematically lowest `rank` value is blessed.
-        If there exist more than one component with the lowest rank, then the one that has already set request token is chosen.
-        If there exist more than one component that has already set request token, then the one that has the lowest blessing `timestamp` is chosen.
-        If neither one of the components have already set request token or if there exist more than one component with the lowest blessing `timestamp`, then the one with the lowest `mid` value is chosen.
-        The last criteria ensures only one component is left for selection, since there cannot exit more than one component with the same `mid`.

         Finally, when algorithm defined the component to be blessed, if it doesn't already have request token, `master` revokes previously issued request token from other component in the same group and waits until all components in the same group have revoked theirs response tokens.
-        Only once all other components revoke their response tokens, master issues new request token to chosen component.
+        Only once all other components revoke their response tokens, master issues new request token to chosen component and sets new associated timestamp value.

 Components rank